mdx-js/mdx/packages/register/readme.md

 This package is not typed as [TypeScript][] seems to not support `.cjs` files yet.

+## Compatibility

+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

+When we cut a new major release, we drop support for unmaintained versions of Node.
+This means we try to keep the current release line, `@mdx-js/register@^2`, compatible with Node.js 12.

 ## Security

 See [§ Security][security] on our website for information.